vedran-maricevic/sb_poc/README.md

 front end side.
 Currently, we use backend for this purpose.

 ### Origins
-This PoC is based on ScanBot demo project, where they cover all bangs and whistles.
-However, we stripped all of that.
+This PoC is based on ScanBot demo project, where they cover all features they offer.
+However, we stripped most of it.
 Kept exactly what we need, and implemented the missing things.

+**App.tsx** contains the actual implementation.
+From line 180, the actual implementation starts.
+We have separate implementations for PNG, JPG and PDF, so it is easier to follow the implementation.
+And then we have one method that supports all formats (Line 197), this code should be called with button upload

 ### sb_poc start the project
 In this project, we tried to capture only those things that we need.